-- M.Div.
-Yes, with an F-1 visa or I-20 (Canadian Students)students may travel to the US for intensives and combine with 1 online class per semester.
+- MDiv With an F-1 visa or I-20 (Canadian), students may travel to the U.S. for intensives and combine with 1 online class per semester.
 For example, attend 2 intensives plus 1 online course.
 International visa students may only take 1 online class per semester.

-- M.T.S.
-Yes, our MTS program is available completely online and does not require a student visa.
+- MTS The MTS program is available completely online and does not require a student visa.

-- D. Min Yes, requires F-1 visa to attend intensive and focus group.
+- DMin Requires F-1 visa to attend intensives and focus groups.